boost/codeclimate_diff/README.md

 # CodeclimateDiff

-This tool lets you see how your branch is affecting the code quality (what issues you've added, fixed, and what issues are outstanding in the files you've touched.)
+This tool lets you see how changes in your branch will affect the code quality (what issues you've added, fixed, and what issues are outstanding in the files you've touched that could be fixed while you're in the area.)

-It covers 3 kinds of code quality metrics (code smells, cyclomatic complexity, and similar code).

-NOTE: similar code will only work correctly if you run a diff on all the files in your branch.
+It runs the https://hub.docker.com/r/codeclimate/codeclimate docker image under the hood, which pays attention to all the normal Code Climate configurations.

 ## Initial setup